The big picture: why energy data matters

 This course has 15 modules across three stages:

-- Foundations (Modules 1-5): what energy data is, who produces it, how the physical network generates it, the complete 87-type taxonomy, and smart meters.
+- Foundations (Modules 1 to 5): what energy data is, who produces it, how the physical network generates it, the complete 87-type taxonomy, and smart meters.

-- Applied (Modules 6-10): the data lifecycle from meter to market, the regulatory hierarchy, data governance, privacy rights, and settlement mechanics.
+- Applied (Modules 6 to 10): the data lifecycle from meter to market, the regulatory hierarchy, data governance, privacy rights, and settlement mechanics.

-- Practice & Strategy (Modules 11-15): international comparison, transformation programmes, digitalisation governance, CIM interoperability, and strategic planning.
+- Practice and Strategy (Modules 11 to 15): international comparison, transformation programmes, digitalisation governance, CIM interoperability, and strategic planning.

 Each module starts with a learning contract (the three outcomes you will achieve), includes inline knowledge checks, and ends with key takeaways.
 Each stage has a practice assessment you can use before attempting the timed stage test.